platzhaltr/flatlinr/README.md

 in which a library can have multiple rooms, and each room can have multiple shelves.

 **Flatlinr** helps you to keep sane.
-Once you have defined the structure of the file, instantiate a **FlatlinrIterator**, which will take care of traversing the tree for you.
+Once you have defined the structure of the file, instantiate a **FlatFileIterator**, which will take care of traversing the tree for you.
 All you have to do is to use the iterator interface and react on the various record identifiers.

 ```java
 /**